UstadMobile/UstadMobile/test-end-to-end/README.md

 5.4 Users can include a link from within the app (e.g. to a course or content piece) in their post.
 Clicking the link opens the item directly.

 5.5 Users can include external links to websites in their post.
 Clicking the link opens the browser (e.g. Chrome on Android, new tab in web) for the link

-5.6 Teacher/admin (any user with permission to edit the course itself) can delete posts and replies.

 ### 6 Messaging